TomScripter/FDS-Dev/README.md

 </div>

-<h3>A blazingly fast, structure-aware linter for your documentation, supercharged with AI-powered translation.</h3>
+<h3>🔺A blazingly fast, structure-aware linter for your documentation, supercharged with AI-powered translation.
-<h3>Built for the global developer community.
+</br>🔺Built for the global developer community.
 Write documentation and code comments in your native language, and let FDS-Dev instantly translate it to production-ready English.</h3>

 <div align="center">[Features](#core-features) • [Quick Start](#quick-start) • [Documentation](docs/) • [Contributing](#contributing) • [Support](#support)</div>